 - 1. Students must receive a grade of C (75% or higher) on the final preceptor evaluation for each clinical rotation.
 If a student receives less than a grade of C (75% or higher) on any final preceptor evaluation, they will be required to repeat that clinical rotation. - 2.
 If a student is dismissed from a rotation by a preceptor for any cognitive or non-cognitive reason, the dismissal may be considered a failure of that rotation pending review by the Clinical Coordinator and the Program Director regardless of the final grade awarded by the preceptor.
+If at any time the student is deemed unsatisfactory in a clinical course, the student cannot continue to attend.
 A failed rotation must be repeated. - 3.
+Once a clinical course commences students cannot withdraw from the clinical course. - 4.
 Students must pass the EOR examination for each clinical rotation with a C (70% or higher.)
 If a student receives less than a C (70% or lower), they will be required to complete remediation as outlined in the Clinical Manual as facilitated by the PA faculty, and retake the exam within two weeks.
 If the student passes the repeat examination, he/she will receive a grade of a C (70%) on the examination regardless of the grade achieved on the second examination.
 If the student receives less than a C (70% or lower) a second time, they must repeat that rotation.